Dragon8oy/mollusc-themes/README.md

  - Add dash to dock config to repo and customisation list
  - Add nautilus config
  - Add script to install all of the files
+ - Add screenshots and reorganise README
+ - Add firewall rules
+ - Add links to other yaru, grub theme and extensions

 ## Licensing:
  - Fonts contained in `Components/Fonts/` are licensed under `Creative Commons Attribution-ShareAlike 3.0 Unported`, a copy of this is stored in `Components/Fonts/LICENSE.txt`
  - All other files, unless specified are licensed under `GNU GENERAL PUBLIC LICENSE v3` , a copy of this is stored in `LICENSE.txt`
- - Add /sbin to $PATH with ~/.bashrc
- - Add firewall rules
- - Add links to other yaru, grub theme and extensions